Skip to main content

 Tests that examine the mouth and throat are used to diagnose and stage lip and oral cavity cancer.

-• Physical exam of the lips and oral cavity: An exam to check the lips and oral cavity for abnormal areas.
+• Physical exam of the lips and oral cavity is an exam to check the lips and oral cavity for abnormal areas.
 The medical doctor or dentist will feel the entire inside of the mouth with a gloved finger and examine the oral cavity with a small long-handled mirror and lights.
 This will include checking the insides of the cheeks and lips; the gums; the roof and floor of the mouth; and the top, bottom, and sides of the tongue.
 The neck will be felt for swollen lymph nodes.
 A history of the patient's health habits and past illnesses and medical and dental treatments will also be taken.

-• MRI (magnetic resonance imaging): A procedure that uses a magnet, radio waves, and a computer to make a series of detailed pictures of areas inside the body.
+• MRI (magnetic resonance imaging) uses a magnet, radio waves, and a computer to make a series of detailed pictures of areas inside the body.
 This procedure is also called nuclear magnetic resonance imaging (NMRI).

-• CT scan (CAT scan): A procedure that makes a series of detailed pictures of areas inside the body, taken from different angles.
-The pictures are made by a computer linked to an x-ray machine.
+• CT scan (CAT scan) uses a computer linked to an x-ray machine to make a series of detailed pictures of areas inside the body.
+The pictures are taken from different angles and are used to create 3-D views of tissues and organs.
 A dye may be injected into a vein or swallowed to help the organs or tissues show up more clearly.
 This procedure is also called computed tomography, computerized tomography, or computerized axial tomography.

 Computed tomography (CT) scan of the head and neck; drawing shows a patient lying on a table that slides through the CT scanner, which takes x-ray pictures of the inside of the head and neck.